Murine respirovirus: Anticancer mechanism

+Sendai virus cell entry receptor overexpression

 Sendai virus cell entry receptors are often overexpressed in cancer cells.
 SeV receptors are potential biomarkers for evaluation of the vulnerability of malignant cells to the virus.
-They represented by glycoproteins and glycolipids (see section "SeV cell entry receptors").The expression of some molecules that can facilitate SeV cell entry (see section “SeV cell entry receptors”), frequently, accelerates carcinogenesis and/or metastasis development.
+They represented by glycoproteins and glycolipids (see section "SeV cell entry receptors").The expression of some molecules that can facilitate SeV cell entry (see section "SeV cell entry receptors"), frequently, accelerates carcinogenesis or metastasis development.
 For example, the presence of Sialyl-Lewis^{x} antigen (cluster of differentiation 15s (CD15s)), which is one of SeV cell entry receptors, on the outer cell membrane, correlates with invasion potential of malignant cells, tumor recurrence, and overall patient survival for an extremely wide range of cancers.
 Therefore, SeV virus preferentially can enter such cells.

-Metastatic cancer cells frequently express a high density of glycoproteins or glycolipids - molecules that are rich in sialic acid.
+Metastatic cancer cells frequently express a high density of glycoproteins or glycolipids – molecules that are rich in sialic acid.
 Expression of the Vim2 antigen, which is another SeV cell entry receptor, is very important for the extravascular infiltration process of acute myeloid leukemia cells.
 GD1a, ganglioside also serves as SeV receptor and is found in large quantities on the surfaces of breast cancer stem cells.
-High cell surface expression of another SeV receptor - ganglioside sialosylparagloboside /SPG/ NeuAcα2-3PG. characterizes lymphoid leukemia cells.
+High cell surface expression of another SeV receptor – ganglioside sialosylparagloboside /SPG/ NeuAcα2-3PG. characterizes lymphoid leukemia cells.
 Among other receptors represented by gangliosides GT1b is highly expressed on the outer membranes of brain metastases cells that originate from an extremely broad range of cancer, while GD1a, GT1b and GQ1b can be detected in human gliosarcomas.
 However, their quantity is not exceeding the quantity in normal frontal cerebral cortex.
 The asialoglycoprotein receptors that bind Sendai virus. and serve as SeV cell entry receptors are highly expressed in liver cancers.